Do You Believe?

 While I sat there in stunned silence, this stranger, this man who could have let things lie and just sold a couple of properties, went on to tell a tale of increasingly bad things.

-My Aunt had gone into hospital and my Uncle and already met Sharon and her Mother, he then moved into their flat for at least a month, not returning home at all.
+My Aunt had gone into hospital and my Uncle and already met Susan and her Mother, he then moved into their flat for at least a month, not returning home at all.

-He had his driving licence taken away after a few prangs in his car, but still drove all the way to Yorkshire with Sharon and her mother leaving my aunt behind.
+He had his driving licence taken away after a few prangs in his car, but still drove all the way to Yorkshire with Susan and her mother leaving my aunt behind.

 Essex Police had put out an alert on his car and he was stopped in Yorkshire, his car impounded and he had to get a cab back.